wzdlc1996/HugoSource/content/Notes/FieldTheory/qtzFieldI.md

 {{%/fold%}}

-In Fock space, the Lorentz transformation for coordinates induces the Unitary transformation for operators.
+In Fock space, the Lorentz transformation for coordinates induces the Unitary transformation for operators (In finite-dimensional space Lorentz group has no unitary representation because it is not `tight`.
+But Fock space is infinite-dimensional.).

 _[Definition]_ : Consider the coordinate transformation(`special Lorentz Transformation`) `$x\rightarrow x'=\Lambda x$` , the corresponding operator on Hilbert space is `$U(\Lambda)$` , then we have: